Our Director is expecting her third child in March 2010. Follow her journey to homebirth on the blog.

 Do I need to toughen my nipples?

 All the old wives' tales about toughening your nipples are just that, old wives' tales.
-Wash your areola and nipples with plain warm water rinses to avoid drying out the skin.
+Wash the areola and nipples with plain warm water rinses to avoid drying out the skin.
 If you are plagued with dry skin, use a small amount of pure lanolin to moisturize them.

 If you have flat nipples or inverted nipples, you should still be able to breastfeed successfully.
 In these cases, it is beneficial to gently roll each nipple between your thumb and forefinger to loosen the adhesions that are pulling the nipple inward.
 If your case is particularly severe, then you can use nipple shields in the beginning of nursing until the nipple protrudes outward.
 If you are truly concerned, ask your care provider or lactation consultant.